RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 as generally assumed; the fact is that Admiral NimitzAdmiral Kimmel's

-replacement as CincPacstill had an effective battle force at his disposal,
+replacement as CincPacstill had an effective battle force at his disposal

 and one that was still capable of challenging Japan's conquest of the Pacific